Bill S-211

 The main categories of goods and services procured include food products, transportation, warehouse and distribution services.
 We work with a diverse network of suppliers and service providers to meet our operational needs.
 Additionally, we maintain relationships with main customers and buyers across different geographical locations.

-Ocean Brands has implemented policies and due diligence processes to address the risk of forced labour and child labour in our operations and supply chain.
-Our Supplier Code of Conduct, enacted in 2020, Employee Code of Ethics & Conduct, enacted in 2018, and Whistleblower Policy, enacted in 2012, outline our commitment to ethical labour practices.
+Ocean Brands continues to uphold a comprehensive framework of ethical policies and due diligence processes to address the risk of forced labour and child labour in our operations and supply chain.
+Our Supplier Code of Conduct, updated in 2024, Employee Code of Ethics & Conduct, enacted in 2018, and Whistleblower Policy, enacted in 2012, outline our commitment to ethical labour practices.
 These policies, enacted by the leadership team, define our ethical standards.

 The Supplier Code of Conduct outlines our expectations for ethical human right practices, including the prohibition of forced and child labour.
+The 2024 update reflects compliance with evolving Canadian regulations, including a formal Employer Pays Policy requirement that prohibits workers from paying recruitment fees.
+We also strengthened our expectations for responsible recruitment, drawing from our continued collaboration with the Seafood Task Force.
 We require all suppliers to adhere to these standards and undergo routine audits, as required, to ensure compliance.

 Ocean Brands demonstrates due diligence in its operations and supply chain to mitigate financial, social and/or environmental risks.
 Ocean Brands actively assesses and manages the risk of forced labour and child labour in our supply chain.
 We identify high-risk areas through internal risk mapping exercises and engage with third-party guidance for additional insights.

-To address these risks, we have implemented measures outlined in our “Policies and Due Diligence Processes”.
-In addition, we actively engage with stakeholders, supply chain partners, and industry associations to share best practices, exchange information, and collaborate on initiatives to combat modern slavery.
+To address these risks, we continued to implement measures outlined in our “Policies and Due Diligence Processes”, perform internal risk mapping exercises to assess risks, prioritize high-risk supplier regions for increased due diligence, and collaborate closely with stakeholders through our engagement with industry association.
+The effort to engage with stakeholders, supply chain partners, and industry associations enables us to share best practices, exchange information, and collaborate on initiatives to combat modern slavery.
 By working together, we can drive meaningful change and create a more transparent and responsible supply chain.

-In hypothetical cases of forced labor or child labor identified in our supply chain, Ocean Brands takes prompt remediation measures, including implementing corrective action plans to prevent recurrence of violations, engaging with stakeholders to address root causes of labour exploitation, and if remediation measures are not satisfactory, terminating contracts with non-compliant suppliers.
+In hypothetical cases of forced labor or child labor identified in our supply chain, Ocean Brands is committed to prompt remediation measures, including launching internal investigations, working with suppliers to implement corrective action plans to prevent recurrence of violations, engaging with stakeholders to address root causes of labour exploitation, and if remediation measures are not satisfactory, terminating contracts with non-compliant suppliers.

 To the best of our knowledge, we have not identified instances of forced labour or child labour in our operations and/or supply chain.

 To mitigate the potential loss of income for vulnerable families resulting from the remediation measures, Ocean Brands promotes fair labour practices in our supply chain.
-Ocean Brands does not have a formal mechanism to address vulnerable families’ loss of income resulting in remediation measures it takes with its suppliers.
+We recognize that certain remediation measures may lead to unintended consequences, including a loss of income for affected families.
+Therefore, while we do not yet have a formal remediation mechanism in place for such situations, we continue to explore methods to ensure support for vulnerable communities impacted by such decisions.

 We continuously assess the effectiveness of our policies, processes, and practices in addressing forced and child labour risks.
 We actively collaborate with industry organizations and participate in initiatives focused on enhancing responsible business conduct.

-In addition, Ocean Brands regularly reviews policies and procedures to ensure alignment with international standards and best practices.
+In addition, Ocean Brands regularly reviews policies and procedures to ensure alignment with international standards and ethical business practices.

 Ocean Brands is committed to continuous improvement in our efforts to address modern slavery.
 We will regularly review and update our policies, procedures, and practices to ensure they remain effective and aligned with international standards and best practices.